-RER acquires revenue-based royalties from renewable energy, energy storage and energy efficiency projects by providing a non-dilutive royalty financing solution to privately-held and publicly-traded renewable energy generation and development companies.
-RER's business objective is to acquire a portfolio of long-term, stable, and diversified royalty streams and to provide shareholders with capital appreciation and a growing, sustainable, long-term cash distribution over time.
+The Company provides short-term loans and acquires revenue-based royalties from renewable energy and clean technology companies, providing a non-dilutive royalty financing solution to privately held and publicly traded companies.
+The Company's business objectives are to acquire a portfolio of long-term, stable, and diversified renewable energy royalty streams to provide shareholders with capital appreciation and a growing, sustainable, long-term cash distribution.

-RER management has identified an underserviced segment in the renewable energy capital markets that lies between traditional debt and equity financing.
-For many small to medium-sized private and publicly-traded renewable energy companies, a revenue-based royalty financing has many advantages with respect to cost, contractual terms and ownership dilution.
+Management has identified an underserviced segment in the renewable energy capital markets that lies between traditional debt and equity financing.
+For small to medium-sized renewable energy companies ("SMREs"), revenue-based royalty financing has many advantages with respect to flexibility, cost and contractual terms.

-Traditional royalty-based financing has been used extensively in the North American natural resource, consumer products, industrial manufacturing, industrial services, healthcare, and food sectors.
+Traditional royalty-based financing has been used extensively in the North American natural resource, consumer service, industrial manufacturing, healthcare, music and food sectors.